 Students also have the flexibility of choosing the type of bachelor’s degree they would like to pursue to earn a degree in game design.
 For example, a Bachelor of Fine Arts in Game Design provides an artistic and aesthetic basis for game design, treating the field as an intersection of computer science, culture, and art, while a Bachelor of Arts in Game Design approaches the field from a humanities perspective, merging storytelling and art with programming.
 On the other hand, a Bachelor of Science in Computer Science with a concentration in game design provides a well-rounded foundation in game design with a heavy emphasis on computer science, programming, and language.
 Regardless of the specific program you choose, we hope that our list of the best affordable colleges for a game design degree serves as a helpful starting point as you prepare to enter this dynamic yet rewarding field.

-This concludes our ranking of the top 15 best affordable colleges for a game design degree in 2019.
+This concludes our ranking of the top 15 best affordable colleges for a game design degree.